Golden Fruitcakes for the Holidays

-9. Bake for one (1) hour at 300 F. ( But do check the temperature based on the pan you use.
-Sometimes baking can be as short as 45 minutes to 1 hour at 325 F)
+9. Bake for one (1 1/2) hour to 2 hours at 300 F. ( But do check the temperature based on the pan you use.
+Never bake beyond 325 F)

 IMPORTANT: To prevent dryness in the fruit cake, use the banyo maria.
 Place the pans in a larger pan containing an inch of water, the result of which is bake-steaming the fruit cake batter.

-10. At 45 minutes baking time, remove pans from oven and decorate top with cherries, buts and fruits.
+10. At 45 minutes baking time, remove pans from oven and decorate top with cherries, nuts and fruits.

 11. Cover pan with overlapping aluminum foil to prevent burning.

 12. Bake one hour or so until done.
 Test for doneness by placing a metal/wooden skewer in center of cake.
 If it comes out clean, cake is done.
 Be careful not to over bake.

 13. Always cool fruitcakes completely in pan and remove when cold.

 1. It’s important to drain the fruit mix for 1 hour.
 This is because alcohol destroys the cake batter.